homerig/calculator/README.md

 # calculator
- programming a basic claculator with python
+ programming a basic claculator with python library: Tkinter